bdixon300/hft_system/README.md

 - packet parser (parse cancel/modify orders)
 - orderbook (l3)
 - strategy engine

-IN PROGRESS
-- order manager (OUTCH -> OUTBOUND)
+- basic order generator

-TODOs:
+TODOs (next items)

+- Build a TCP client for submiting Orders using the OUTCH protocol
-- use one shared order generator across orderbooks and use a spsc queue for the events
+- use one shared order generator across multiple orderbooks/strategy engines and use a spsc queue (between the ITCH parser/orderbook/strategy engine) and the OUTCH client for submitting orders.

 - move logging to separate thread to prevent writes slowing down system

-Nice to do -
+Nice to do (Potential further optimizations) -

-- create custom map std:: that uses contiguous memory. std::map is a RB tree and memory is not contiguous (use this in orderbook implementation)
+- create custom std::map that uses contiguous memory. std::map is a RB tree and memory is not contiguous (use this in orderbook implementation to reduce latency).

+- look for further optimization possibilities

+- Implement more sophisticated HFT strategies

 Current Mean Latency level (on Apple M4 chip when run locally)